Govt. Tourism License 3195/080/81

 Communication, Gadgets charging, and Internet/WIFI

-Since we will be heading to the Everest region to climb Kyajo Ri, you should get NCELL sim cards in Kathmandu or Lukla for better coverage.
+Since we will be heading to the Everest region to climb Kyajo Ri Peak, you should get NCELL sim cards in Kathmandu or Lukla for better coverage.
 NCELL also offers a wide range of internet data packages to suit your needs.

 Alternatively, you can find Everest Link Wifi prepaid cards in every lodge or mountain shelter for WIFI access.
 The connection is usually reliable when the weather is clear.
 In the mountain lodges and tea houses, WIFI is available for an additional fee of USD 2-4 per hour.

-Additionally, they have solar panels to ensure continuous electricity, and you can charge your devices for USD 4 to USD 10 per hour.
+Additionally, they have solar panels to ensure continuous electricity, and you can charge your devices for USD 4 to USD 10 per hour during the Kyajo Ri Peak Climbing.

 For Kyajo Ri Peak climbing, we need a special climbing permit for the Peak which will be obtained from the Nepal Mountaineering Association Office in Kathmandu.
 The other permits we need are Sagarmatha National Park Permit and Khumbu Rural Municipality Permit which will be obtained in Lukla by our guide on your behalf.